mzwicker/CMSC740-geometry-processing/README.md

    On Linux and macOS, run `run.sh` (in a terminal).

    A huge Docker image is downloaded during the first run (about 5GB).
 1. If Jupyter Lab starts successfully, visit [http://localhost:8888](http://localhost:8888) in a browser.
+The access token is `123456`.
 1. (Optional) If you're running it inside a VM, it can be clumsy working with the browser inside the VM.
 You may want to setup Port Forwarding ([VirtualBox](https://www.virtualbox.org/manual/ch06.html#natforward), [VMware](https://docs.vmware.com/en/VMware-Workstation-Pro/15.0/com.vmware.ws.using.doc/GUID-E146C894-664C-479A-9E19-484400614BED.html)).
 1. (Optional)  **Normally, you don't need this.
 But if you encounter file permission problems**, try granting write permissions.
     - Windows: go to folder properties, then select the "Security" tab, and allow the "Users" group "Full control".